-Following the Reign of Terror (see note 1) on the heels of the Red River Resistance in 1869-1870 (see note 2), many Métis hid their identifiable garments and stopped their artistic traditions for fear of their lives and the lives of their families.
+Following the Reign of Terror on the heels of the Red River Resistance in 1869-1870, many Métis hid their identifiable garments and stopped their artistic traditions for fear of their lives and the lives of their families.
 Today, however, many Métis have reclaimed their artistic traditions and new artists are emerging to bring back to life old-style Métis beadwork, embroidery, and quillwork in both historic and contemporary fashions.

 The Métis people are a spirited people, who have always had a love of music and dance.
 They are renowned worldwide for their unique fiddle music that compliments their distinctive high energy dance known as 'the jig' or 'the red river jig'.
 The main musical instrument of the Métis is the fiddle, which the Métis traditionally made from maple wood and birch bark.
 Unlike other styles of music, the Métis style of fiddle music is not contained in a bar structure.
 As a result, there is 'a bounce' to the tune that is unique to the Métis-style.
 This is not a trained style, but rather has been passed down from generation to generation.
 This type of music style lends itself to the jig-which is a unique dance of the Métis that pulls from Scottish, Irish, French, and First Nation dance traditions.
-To learn more about the music and dance of the Métis, see note 4.